Cycle Central America

 Day 2-3 Ometepe (2B,2L,1D)

-We depart from Granada at 0700 for our first journey on two wheels, please note there are no helmets provided.
+Depart from Granada in the morning for the first journey on two wheels.
 We head out of Granada to visit one of Nicaragua’s famous active volcanos in Parque Nacional Volcán Masaya.
 The Masaya volcano was first discovered by the Spanish back in 1524.
 Since its discovery, Masaya has erupted at least 19 times and from 1965 to 1979 it has contained an active lava lake.
 Masaya is a caldera that contains approximately 13 vents.
 Most activity at these vents consisted of effusion of basaltic lava.
 Pyroclastic eruptions have constructed an additional three cones: Masaya, Nindiri, and Santiago.
-We cycle along a paved road out of Granada surrounded by the incredible natural beauty of Nicaragua.
-In 1979, Masaya became Nicaragua's first National Park (Parque Nacional Volcán Masaya).
-In addition to visiting this impressive crater you can find some other spectacular sightings at the park.
-You can hike up to another dormant crater which also provides a fantastic view of the Santiago crater and the area.
-There is also a trail that leads to a cave inhabited by bats.
-Other trails bring you to panoramic viewpoints.
-Hiking through the reserve will also allow you to observe the spectacular landscape created by past eruptions.
-The nearby markets of Masaya also house vendors selling great Nicaraguan handicrafts such as hammocks, pottery, and paintings.
-We travel south to the town of San Jorge where we board a ferry and cross Lake Nicaragua to arrive at Ometepe Island.
+After leaving Granada we cycle on unpaved back roads to see more of the surrounding landscape, including a view of Laguna de Apoyo, before heading back to the main road that goes to the national park entrance.
+Travel south to the town of San Jorge where we board a ferry and cross Lake Nicaragua to arrive at Ometepe Island.
 This unspoiled island paradise formed out of the lava flowing in between two volcanoes, Maderas (1394m) and Concepción (1610m), is a nature-lover’s dream with abundant wildlife and beauty.
 It is located in the middle of Lake Nicaragua, tenth largest freshwater lake in the world and home to the world’s only freshwater sharks.
+The Planeterra Project - the community homestay program Puesta del Sol in the village of La Paloma on Ometepe Island, Nicaragua, is now receiving at least two groups per week from G Adventures increasing income for the community.
+Planeterra is strengthening the organization with training on how to run their small businesses and is investing in solutions to reduce environmental impacts.
+We are also working on developing other small businesses in the area to be linked to the home stay, creating a sustainable supply chain - and more positive local economic benefits.
 Once on Ometepe, we have a day cycling around the island.
 We pass through lush forest and small villages around the island where they farm a variety of crops in the fertile volcanic soil including plantains, coffee, beans and tobacco.
 We stop en route to visit the coin museum, keep an eye out for Howler Monkeys at Chaco Verde Lake, view pre-Columbian petroglyphs or the small museum of indigenous artifacts in Altagracia.
 We stop for lunch in a local restaurant before spending the evening in a local Planeterra-supported homestay.
 The group will be split up amongst different local families who will host you in their homes for two nights in a small community on the island.
 Breakfasts and dinners will be provided in the home.
-The Planeterra Project - the community homestay program Puesta del Sol in the village of La Paloma on Ometepe Island, Nicaragua, is now receiving at least two groups per week from G Adventures increasing income for the community.
-Planeterra is strengthening the organization with training on how to run their small businesses and is investing in solutions to reduce environmental impacts.
-We are also working on developing other small businesses in the area to be linked to the home stay, creating a sustainable supply chain - and more positive local economic benefits.
-Estimated Travel Time: 7 hours Approximate Cycling Distance (Granada to Masaya) - 17km Approximate Total Distance: 150 km
+Approximate Cycling Distance (Granada to Masaya) 33km Approximate Cycling Distance (Ometepe Island) 50km Approximate Total Distance: 150 km

 Day 4-5 La Fortuna (1B)

 Our journey takes us onto one of the most iconic roads in all of the Americas.
 The Pan-American Highway travels from Alaska down to Patagonia, covering the length of the continent, and taking in a huge variety of terrain, the road snakes its way through 23 countries, with a break of just 87 kilometres along the way.
-We get back in the saddle when we reach Lake Arenal, in the shadow of the eponymous volcano.
-The volcano, once quite active, has been in a dormant state since the beginning of 2011 but still is a dramatic backdrop to the town of La Fortuna.
-We cycle through lush rainforest and over rolling hills before we arrive in the town of La Fortuna.
-Along the way we are likely to see monkeys and a variety of birds as this colourful route is brought to life.
-The road we follow is almost entirely paved, and travels over rolling hills.
-After a day of cycling we, as we cycle up Arenal Volcano to El Castillo.
-We follow a route via Arenal Dam up to the village of El Castillo.
+The next morning there is a included half day cycling trip along the edge of Lake Arenal.
+Follow a route via Arenal Dam up to the village of El Castillo.
 This ride takes us on an old road connecting Arenal Dam with the main entrance to Arenal Volcano National Park.
-From there we go towards the village of El Castillo, crossing country tracks through farm land, and keeping an eye out for diverse wildlife.
+From there go towards the village of El Castillo, keeping an eye out for diverse wildlife.
 This afternoon is free to relax or enjoy some of the many activities available in La Fortuna.
-Approximate Cycling Distance - 35km (Arenal to La Fortuna) Approximate Cycling Distance - 15km (Arenal to El Castillo)
+Approximate Cycling Distance - 30km

 Day 8 Turrialba (1B,1D)

 Continuing to the coast, we change to a different mode of transport - white water rafting.
 Costa Rica is renowned for the variety and quality of the rafting available, and today we will raft class III and IV rapids through the land of the Cabecar indigenous people.
 Stop for a great riverside picnic lunch and continue rafting all the way to the Caribbean lowlands.
-In the afternoon we drive to Puerto Viejo de Talamanca, where we can relax for the afternoon on the beach.
-The next day is free for you to relax.
-We can ride or walk the quiet beaches south of Puerto Viejo all the way to the Manzanillo-Gandoca Refuge.
-Ride, swim, surf or hike in the rainforest or simply relax at the beach in this laid back Caribbean village
+In the afternoon we drive to Cahuita, where there is time to relax for the afternoon on the beach.
+The following day ride down the coast to Puerto Viejo and continue all the way to the postcard perfect beaches of the Manzanillo-Gandoca Refuge.
+Another option is to return to Cahuita and go hiking and snorkeling in Cahuita National Park or spend the day on the beach swimming and surfing in the Caribbean Sea.
+Costa Rica’s Caribbean Coast has its own identity and you will notice the Afro-Caribbean influence in everything from food to music and language.
+The area is also rich with wildlife, monkeys, sloths and many species of tropical birds are common to see.

 Day 11-12 Bocas del Toro